pavel-krivanek/Moose-obsolete/src/all/XML-Parser.package/XMLPushedBackExternalStream.class/README.md

-A class to wrap a nested external stream for XMLNestedStreamReader.
+A class to store a nested external stream for XMLNestedStreamReader.